When you look at a map of Africa, Senegal is on the very westernmost tip of the continent.

 - According to the Global Peace Index, Senegal scored an 80 – slightly better than Bolivia, Brasil, the Ukraine and… get this… the US!

-- There is only one medical practitioner per 10,000 people.
+- There is only one medical practitioner (like say, my husband) per 10,000 people.

 - Officially, Senegal is the République du Sénégal, and it is home to about 13.7 million people (approximately the population of Illinois) in a land area of 197,000 km² (almost the size of South Dakota).